scloud19/SECipedia/AWS/IAM.md

                     Then for a given role, we can attach up to 2 policies.
 We will attach "AmazonS3FullAccess" as a policy.
                 Now, any Ec2 instance that we utilize we can assign it the aforementioned role that we created

+                Exam: You can't change the IAM role on a running EC2 instance.
+You also can't associate an IAM role with an already running instance.
+You can only one IAM role with an ec2 instance.

-                Exam: Roles can't be assigned to an EC2 instance after that instance has been created.
+                oles can't be assigned to an EC2 instance after that instance has been created.
 You cannot change them either.
 Although, you can change the permissions of a role that has already been assigned to an Ec2 instance.

                 Roles and their policy templates
                     You can also utilize the policy templates with Groups